unoplatform/uno.extensions/doc/Learn/Mvux/Tutorials/HowTo-MvuxProject.md

 # How to set up an MVUX project

-In this tutorial you'll learn how to set up an Uno Platform project to use MVUX.
+In this tutorial, you'll learn how to set up an Uno Platform project to use MVUX.

 1. Make sure your environment is set up properly by using [uno check](xref:UnoCheck.UsingUnoCheck).
 1. You can create a Uno App by either using the Uno Platform Visual Studio extension or via the command line interface.